xmartlabs/XLPagerTabStrip/README.md

 * `changeCurrentIndexProgressiveBlock` added to `XLButtonBarPagerTabStripViewController`.
 * `changeCurrentIndexBlock` added to `XLButtonBarPagerTabStripViewController`.
 * indxWasChanged parameter was added to `-(void)pagerTabStripViewController:(XLPagerTabStripViewController *)pagerTabStripViewController updateIndicatorFromIndex:(NSInteger)fromIndex toIndex:(NSInteger)toIndex withProgressPercentage:(CGFloat)progressPercentage indexWasChanged:(BOOL)indexWasChanged;`
+* Bug fix Issue #45: When the current tab is tapped by the user, swiping between tabs is now working as expected.

 Version 1.1.1